quasarframework/quasar-framework.org/source/guide/progressive-web-apps.md

 > **Important!**
 > Do not use Quasar wrappers (Cordova/Electron) on top of this template.
+> You can, however, share the same /src folder with the two different build setups.

 Please note that this is a Quasar starter kit and not a wrapper, it creates a new Quasar-app folder for you.
 In case you want to use your previously written Quasar-app code, you will have to manually migrate your code from the `src` folder.
 Also note, after doing so you will not be able to wrap your app with Cordova or Electron anymore.